spanner/radiant-taggable_events-extension/README.md

 # Taggable Events

 This is a tiny bit of glue to associate taggable's tags with event_calendar's events.
-It also provides a few useful radius tags for your calendar pages.
+It also provides a few useful radius tags for your calendar pages and adds a `tagcloud` page part to the main calendar view.

 ## Author & Copyright